orujahmadov/Language-Detection/README.md

 path/../model_name.sav is path to save model to.

-To train the neural networks, run the following command:

-python main.py   path/../preprocessed.csv   path/../model_name.h5

-path/../preprocessed.csv is path to preprocessed file.

-path/../model_name.h5 is path to save model to.

-To make prediction using first two model, run the following command:
+To make prediction using the generated models, run the following command:

-python predictor   path/../model_name.sav   path/../output_file.csv
+python predictor.py   path/../model_name   path/../input_file.csv   path/../output_file.csv

 path/../model_name.sav is path to load model from.

-path/../output_file.csv is path to save output results to.
+path/../input_file.csv is path to save input file to make predictions for.

-To make prediction using neural networks, run the following command:

-python predictor   path/../model_name.h5   path/../output_file.csv

-path/../model_name.h5 is path to load model from.

 path/../output_file.csv is path to save output results to.